juangallostra/2048/README.md

 # 2048
-A 2048 game clone with Python and pygame
+A 2048 game clone with Python and pygame.
+The project is based on the code developed for the second week assignment of the course *Principles of Computing (Part 1)* offered by Rice University on Coursera.

-## Screenshots
+## Game screenshots

 ![alt text](https://github.com/juangallostra/2048/blob/master/game_screenshots/2048_2_c.png)